 Dr. Daniel André Pauly

-“I am a technology lawyer focusing on IT and data privacy, offering clients in-depth expertise, with pragmatism and in their best commercial interests.
+“I am a technology lawyer focusing on digitalization and the use of data including data privacy and data economy, offering clients in-depth expertise, with pragmatism and in their best commercial interests.
 I have particular knowledge in cross-border tech transactions and projects.”

 Education and qualifications

-Daniel has led on many of the German market’s most significant IT and outsourcing transactions.
+Daniel has led on many of the German market’s most significant data protection, IT, outsourcing and automotive transactions.
 These include advising:

 Daniel is a member of the German Association for Law and Information Technology (Deutsche Gesellschaft für Recht und Informatik).